callmebohdan/test_readme/README.md

 Architecture of processor is determined by those basic things:

-+ Register file - addressed set of high-speed storage cells, that are responsible for 32 32-bit general purpose registers for storing MIPS assembler commands;
++ [Register file][4] - addressed set of high-speed storage cells, that are responsible for 32 32-bit general purpose registers for storing MIPS assembler commands;
-+ Instruction memory - addressed block of memory, that contains sequence of commands, which are executed by processor one by one;
++ [Instruction memory][5] - addressed block of memory, that contains sequence of commands, which are executed by processor one by one;
-+ Data memory -  addressed block of memory, that contains information, that can be used by processor during execution of program;
++ [Data memory][6] -  addressed block of memory, that contains information, that can be used by processor during execution of program;
-+ Program Counter - addressed block of memory, that contains index of executable instruction.
++ [Program Counter][7] - addressed block of memory, that contains index of executable instruction.

 On each cycle of the processor, the instruction with respective program counter index is being pulled out from the instruction memory.
 According to the instruction type and its parameters, the data is taken from register file and / or from data memory.
 After some actions, implemented on ALU (Arithmetic Logic Unit), new data is sent back to the register file and / or data memory and / or change the value of the program counter.
 So, the current state of the processor is determined by the values, written to the register file, data memory and program counter.
 Logic of transitioning between states is determined by the instruction memory values and the processor implementation.

-## Register file
+## [4]:Register file

 As it was mentioned before, register file is a block of memory, with 32x32 bits dimension.
 Operations with every register are implemented in the next sequence - data is loaded from instruction, stored in instruction memory (such as Rs, Rt, Rd - depends on the instruction format), and from data memory (RW).
 After operations with this data is completed, processor stores the result in memory and begins execution of the next instruction.